benedictpaten/intro_python/README.md

 To set up a virtual environment in the directory `python_intro_env`, run:
 ```
-python3 -m virtualenv -p python3.9 python_intro_env
+python3 -m virtualenv -p python3.11 python_intro_env
 ```
-Note that here I am using Python 3.9, but you may wish to choose a different version, which you can change by specifying a different number string, i.e. python3.11
+Note that here I am using Python 3.11, but you may wish to choose a different version, which you can change by specifying a different number string, i.e. python3.9

 Then, to enter the virtualenv, run:
 ```
 source python_intro_env/bin/activate
 ```

-You can always exit out of the virtualenv by running `deactivate`.
+You can always exit the virtualenv by running `deactivate`.

 To install these notebooks in Python, clone the repo: